 zsh

 - Press q: Exit without creating a configuration file.
-The wizard will appear again the next time you start Zsh.
+The wizard appears again the next time Zsh starts.

 - Press 0: Create an empty

 ~/.zshrcfile.
-Choose this if you want complete control or plan to install Oh My Zsh, which provides its own template. - Press 1: Open the main menu to configure history, completion, key bindings, and other settings interactively.
-Each submenu explains the options and lets you preview the generated configuration.
+Choose this if you want complete control or plan to let Oh My Zsh provide its own template. - Press 1: Open the main menu to configure history, completion, key bindings, and other settings interactively.

 ~/.zshrcwith recommended defaults.
-This is the quickest option for most users who want a working configuration immediately.
+This is the quickest standalone Zsh setup.

-If you plan to install Oh My Zsh later, any option works.
-The framework backs up and replaces the configuration file during installation.
-For a standalone Zsh setup without Oh My Zsh, option 2 provides sensible defaults including command history and basic completion.
+If you plan to install Oh My Zsh, any wizard option works because the installer can back up and replace an existing ~/.zshrc.
+For a standalone Zsh setup, option 2 provides practical defaults for history and completion.

 Expected output: